Tuesday, September 26, 2006

 HAMPSTERS AND OTHER SHORT THINGS

 Mainly I go to this event to show support for Jake, but I have to say that I really enjoyed the other films in the series as well.
-There were three shorts from Newfoundland, one of which had a song by Ron Hynes and was narrated by Gordon Pinsent.
-Another had a guy in the cast who I know from my Liquid Ice days.
+There were three shorts from Newfoundland, one of which had a

 To keep with tradition, the night did not go without a celebrity sighting.
 Copain, Jake's hampster and the star of both his films, was in the back of the theatre signing autographs as we left.
 I gave him a humble congratulations but was too star struck to say anything more.